-A good justification will allow anyone reviewing the cost transfer to understand how the expense benefits the receiving sponsored project.
-Statements such as "clearing suspense", “to used up the remaining funds” or "reallocating from Fund A to Fund B” is not sufficient.
+A good explanation and justification will allow anyone reviewing the cost transfer to understand how the expense benefits the receiving sponsored project.
+Statements such as “to correct error”, "clearing suspense", “to used up the remaining funds” or "reallocating from Fund A to Fund B” is not sufficient.
 Tips for writing the justification can be found here.
 For reallocations past 90 days, a more comprehensive explanation of why the correction was not done in time is needed.

 Cost Transfers within 90 days